Cynoscion regalis: Current fishing regulations

-For the recreational angler, each individual state has its own size limit, possession limit, and season for targeting and collecting weakfish.
+Cynoscion regalis is a target for the recreational anglers and each individual state has its own size limit, possession limit, and season for targeting and collecting weakfish.
 For example, in the state of New Jersey, recreational anglers are allowed 1 fish that is greater than 13 inches at any time of the year as shown by the New Jersey Department of Environmental protection (NJ wildlife).
 Under Florida regulations weakfish are considered partially regulated, but there is a 100 lbs limit of unregulated fish including sand seatrout and silver seatrout per day outside of the Weakfish Management Zone.
 The Weakfish Management Zone includes state waters from the Florida-Georgia line to the southernmost tip of Amelia Island, the inland waters of Nassau County and the St. Marys River.
 The regulations in the zone are to protect mainly the purebred weakfish, as they are relatively rare in Florida outside of this zone.
 Sand seatrout and silver seatrout are species of least concern.

+In human culture

+Cynoscion regalis is the state fish of Delaware.